Advanced PhD Program - Conditions of Award

 How long will it take before I know if I am successful?

-Applicants applying in the main scholarship round which closes on 31 October 2016
+Applicants applying in the scholarship Round 1, which closes on 31 May 2017, will be notified when results are released in mid-July.

 What is the process from my end once an offer is made?